andersevenrud/nordic.nvim/README.md

 require('nordbuddy'):colorscheme({
     underline_option = 'none',
     italic = true,
+    italic_comments = false,
-    italic_comments = false
+    minimal_mode = false
 })
 ```

-Or do this with global variable:
+Or do this with global variables:

 * In `init.lua`: